uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/programming-challenges/binary-numbers-one-line/binary-numbers-one-line.md

 You need to use two variables, one for storing the number of dots (i.e. 1, 2, 4, 8 and 16) and one to store a the line of output (i.e. “1, 2, 4, 8, 16”).

-## Testing examples:

-The output will always show the numbers 1, 2, 4, 8 and 16 in one line (there is no input).